isqrd/celery-shoot/README.md

 ### Routing

-The simplest way to route tasks to different queues is using CELERY_ROUTES configuration option:
+The simplest way to route tasks to different queues is using `options.routes`:

 ```javascript
 var celery = require('celery-shoot'),